cwi-swat/drambiguity/doc/index.md

 Most importantly, avoiding conflicts manually in the grammar entails having to make a scanner and scan the input first.
 That way an `i` on the input is already decided to be an identifier `ifNotOnly` or a keyword `if` using the scanners heuristics of "reserve keywords" and "longest match".
-Scanners and their heuristics exist to make the parsers that come after deterministics.
+Scanners and their heuristics exist to make the parsers that come after deterministic.
 However, many programming languages and DSLs do not fit the heuristics of scanners at all, and their grammars are non-deterministic in any style.
 Hence non-deterministic parsing helps avoid a lot of manual grammar hacking.